Debt ceiling: McCarthy says ‘no progress’ ahead of talks Tuesday with Biden

 “I voted for tougher aid programs that’s in the law now, but for Medicaid it’s a different story,” he said.
 “And so I’m waiting to hear what their exact proposal is.”

-Administration officials said the talks among staff had so far been productive after Biden and the leaders — McCarthy of California, House Democratic leader Hakeem Jeffries of New York, Senate Majority Leader Chuck Schumer of New York and Senate Republican leader Mitch McConnell of Kentucky — ended their first meeting last Tuesday without a breakthrough.
+Administration officials said the talks among staff had so far been productive.
+They have been meeting most days since Biden and the leaders — McCarthy of California, House Democratic leader Hakeem Jeffries of New York, Senate Majority Leader Chuck Schumer of New York and Senate Republican leader Mitch McConnell of Kentucky — first met last Tuesday.

-The president described that Oval Office session as “productive” even though McCarthy said later he “didn’t see any new movement” toward resolving the stalemate.
-White House and congressional aides have been in talks since Wednesday.

 “The staff is very engaged.
 I would characterize the engagement as serious, as constructive,” Lael Brainard, head of the White House’s National Economic Council, said on CBS’ “Face the Nation.”